Stylll/InsureApi/README.md

 A simple web app to manage a list of high value items

 ## Features
-* User add an item
+* User can add an item
 * User can delete an item
 * User can view all items with categories and total sum